Parameterized Complexity of Simultaneous Planarity: Parameters of the Shared Graph

 \subsubsection{Putting Things Together}

 Finally, every connected component of the shared graph $G$ now has a fixed embedding in every branch, thus we can use the algorithm by Bläsius and Rutter \cite{Blaesius15} to determine whether \GU allows a simultaneous embedding with the given embeddings.
 Recall that our algorithm first fixes the embedding of each block in $G$ and subsequently nests and orders all blocks around cutvertices of $G$.
-By combining Corollaries \ref{cor:fixedBlocks}, \ref{cor:nesting}, and \ref{cor:order}, we need a total of $\BO{2^{\BO{\varphi}} \cdot (2(\varphi + \Do))^{(\varphi+\Do)^2 \cdot 3\varphi} \cdot ((\varphi + \Do)!)^{3\varphi}}$ branches to enumerate all admissible embeddings of all connected components in $G$.
+By combining \Cref{cor:fixedBlocks,cor:nesting,cor:order}, we need a total of $\BO{2^{\BO{\varphi}} \cdot (2(\varphi + \Do))^{(\varphi+\Do)^2 \cdot 3\varphi} \cdot ((\varphi + \Do)!)^{3\varphi}}$ branches to enumerate all admissible embeddings of all connected components in $G$.
 Note that not all branches lead to a valid embedding of all connected components in $G$ (e.g., different nesting decisions can contradict one another).
-If this is the case, we reduce to a trivial no-instance in the corresponding branch. } {} \begin{restatable}{theorem}{vcDeg1} When $k$ is part of the input, \SEFE is FPT with respect to the maximum number of \mbox{degree-1} neighbors $\Do$ and the vertex cover number $\varphi$ of the shared graph and can be solved in
+If this is the case, we reduce to a trivial no-instance in the corresponding branch.